piranna/clusterify/README.md

 When executing `npm start`, it will automatically create a cluster from your `server.js` script with a worker process for each one of your available CPUs.
-If you want to run it with a single process (for example, for testing purposses), you can be able to exec directly your `server.js` script or define the `WORKERS` environment variable to the number of worker processes you want.
+If you want to run it with a single process (for example, for testing purposses), you can be able to exec directly your `server.js` script or define the `CLUSTERIFY_WORKERS` environment variable to the number of worker processes you want.

 ## Future work